 The Presidents of the United States of America are being honored with a series of circulating dollar coins.
 There will be four different Presidential Dollars released each year, featuring the former Presidents in the order served.

 The series began in 2007 with coins honoring George Washington, John Adams, Thomas Jefferson, and James Madison.
-The series will continue in 2013 with coins issued to honor the 25th to 28th Presidents William McKinley, Theodore Roosevelt, William Howard Taft, and Woodrow Wilson.
+The series will continue in 2015 with coins issued to honor the 33rd to 36th Presidents Harry S. Truman, Dwight D. Eisenhower, John F. Kennedy, and Lyndon B. Johnson.

 The Presidential Dollar Coin Act